 CareerArc found diversity, equity and inclusion (DEI) messages to be the third most effective type of content motivating job seekers to apply for a job.
 One way to improve efforts here is to amplify the voices of your employees with disabilities.
 If you’re wanting to make your workplace more inclusive, content highlighting work done by or your support for employees with disabilities is a great way to start.

 This holiday is about celebrating the friendships that can move and change us for the better, and that includes the friends we make at work.
 Encourage your employees to share photos and insight into the friendships they have made with their co-workers and highlight the importance of these relationships on your own Recruitment Marketing channels.

 Nagarro, an IT company, created a video where they conducted a “friendship test” to see how well some employee pals know each other from #InternationalFriendshipDay.

 September 3: National College Colors Day

 This holiday gives your employees a chance to show their school pride!
 Share photos and videos of them in their college gear, which can help to attract job seekers, especially those who share an alma mater with your employees.

 This observed holiday is all about celebrating the contributions and achievements of American workers, and it’s an ideal time to show your appreciation for your workforce.
 Candidates want to work for companies that recognize hard work, so shining a spotlight on your employees can serve as a driver for applications.

 National Hispanic Heritage Month is celebrated annually from September 15 to October 15 in the United States for recognizing the contributions and influence of Hispanic Americans to the history, culture and achievements of the United States.

-Spoon’s video shared across their socials celebrating Latin Heritage Month.
+WW’s video shared across their socials celebrating Hispanic Heritage Month.